A guide by Acely

 The majority of colleges and universities accept either SAT or ACT scores, so you should find the test that you perform stronger in.
 Check out our SAT vs ACT guide to understand the differences between the two tests.

-Once you understand how the tests work and which scores you may need for your goal college, you should take a practice exam of each to see which one you may be stronger in.
 Many students prefer one or the other or generally score higher in one to start.
-Acely offers a free trial and access to both the SAT and ACT, so you can take both tests for free and see which one.
-Then, Acely will create a personalized study plan for either the ACT or SAT so you can build confidence and improve on your weak areas before test day.
+Acely offers a free trial and access to both the SAT and ACT, so you can take a practice test for both and see which fits you best.
+Acely will then create a personalized study plan for either exam based on your baseline score, goal score, and test date, so you can build confidence and improve on your weak areas before test day.

 Try Acely for free.
 For more context on score goals, see our SAT score guide and SAT prep hub.